Kinto/kinto-http.py/README.rst

       --auth {user}:{password} \
       > {path_to_file.yaml}

+This new local file has a description of all the collections and records inside the specified bucket.
+Now you can change the file in order to reflect the modifications you need.
+If you are moving items into a new collection you'll have to search for the collection name in the YAML file and change it, do not forget to change the id field of that collection too.

-With this local file you can now re-upload all reacords into a new collection by running the following load command.
+With this local file you can now re-upload all records into a new collection by running the following load command.

 ::